So, your engine not cranking over can be scary when it first happens.

 - Have there been any other electrical problems lately?

-As a result, The answers to these questions may shed some light on what is going on.
-These are tests that anyone can perform in a short time that can save you time and money.
+As a result, the answers to these questions may shed some light on what is going on.
+In addition, these are tests that anyone can perform in a short time; that can save you time and money.

-I Recommend The Following Path For Engine Not Cranking Over:
+I Recommend The Following Path For A Engine Not Cranking Over:

 - First of all, make sure the battery is fully charged.